myypo/compass.nvim/README.md

     persistence = {
-        enable = true, -- Whether to persist the plugin state on the disk path = nil, -- Absolute path to where to persist the state, by default it assumes the default neovim share path },
+        enable = true, -- Whether to persist the plugin state on the disk path = nil, -- Absolute path to where to persist the state, by default it assumes the default neovim share path interval_milliseconds = 3000, -- How often to write the plugin state to disk },

     -- Weights and options for the frecency algorithm